bitnami/charts/bitnami/spring-cloud-dataflow/README.md

 ## Upgrading

+### To 35.0.0

+This major updates the MariaDB version from 10.11.x to 11.4.x.
+Instead of overwritting it in this chart values, it will automatically use the version defined in the MariaDB subchart.

 ### To 34.0.0

 This major updates the Kafka subchart to its newest major, 31.0.0.
 For more information on this subchart's major, please refer to [Kafka upgrade notes](https://github.com/bitnami/charts/tree/main/bitnami/kafka#to-3100).